-- If the image looks like or , the projector has been placed off to one side of the screen and angled toward it.
-Face the projector straight ahead (instead of at the center of the screen), then use the horizontal lens shift dial to center the image (see page 25). - If the image looks like or , make sure the projector is not tilted up or down.
+If the image looks like or or, the projector has been placed off to one side of the screen and angled toward it.
+Face the projector straight ahead (instead of at the center of the screen), then use the horizontal lens shift dial to center the image (see page 25).